 14” Inch Wheels

 Most 14” inch bikes are pedal bikes.
-In this age bracket, a decent portion of riders are still on trainer wheels, while others are casting them aside.
+In this age bracket, a decent portion of riders are still on training wheels, while others are casting them aside.

 Balance bikes are still available in this size, but the range is smaller.
 Some come with optional pedals that can be attached as skills develop.